zhou-haitao/zhou-haitao.github.io/docs/source/user-guide/prefix-cache/nfs_store.md

 ### Online Inference

 For **online inference** , vLLM with our connector can also be deployed as a server that implements the OpenAI API protocol.
+It is recommended that users set the block_size to 128.
 Run the following command to start the vLLM server with the Qwen/Qwen2.5-14B-Instruct model:

 ```bash
 export PYTHONHASHSEED=123456